Dying with a mortgage: What happens to your home?

 That fairy tale pretty much went poof along with the housing bubble.

-So what happens when the property lands in the laps of heirs?
+So what happens when the property — and the debt — land in the laps of heirs?

 The simple answer is that the mortgage comes with the house, says Stuart F. Ebby, a lawyer and real estate expert with the Philadelphia firm of Hangley Aronchick Segal Pudlin & Schiller.